Correlation Matrix Method for Phonon Quasiparticles

 Unlike silicon, cubic CaSiO$_3$ is a typical polar material.
-In such systems, the transverse optical (TO) phonon modes and longitudinal optical (LO) phonon modes split due to long-range Coulomb interactions.
-Therefore, after obtaining the effective force constants, we need to apply corrections\cite{PhysRevLett.78.4063,Wang_2010} based on Born effective charges and the dielectric tensor.
+In such systems, the transverse optical (TO) phonon modes and LO phonon modes split { at $\Gamma$ point} due to long-range Coulomb interactions.
+Therefore, after obtaining the effective force constants, we need to apply corrections~\cite{Pick1970} based on Born effective charges and the dielectric tensor.
 The lattice parameter of the unit cell was set to 3.45 Å, corresponding to the pressure at the top of the lower mantle.
-The calculated phonon dispersions of cubic CaSiO$_3$ at 400 K and 1000 K are shown in Fig. \ref{Fig3}(a,b).
-The resulting phonon spectral functions are shown in Fig. \ref{Fig3}(d,e).
-The LO and TO phonons split at the $\Gamma$ point.
-The lowest three branches of phonons around the $R$ point have zero frequencies, corresponding to the imaginary frequencies in previous studies—indicating that cubic CaSiO$_3$ is unstable at 400 K. But their frequencies are positive at 1000 K, showing that the material becomes stable at higher temperatures.
-The lowest phonon mode at $M$ point also shows soften at low temperature.
-The lowest modes at the $M$ and $R$ points, shown in \ref{Fig3}(c,f), are characterized by the vibration of O atoms.
+The calculated phonon dispersions of cubic CaSiO$_3$ at 400 K and 1000 K are shown in { Fig. \ref{Fig3}~A and B}.
+The resulting phonon spectral functions are shown in { Fig. \ref{Fig3}~D and E}. { Both the lowest phonon modes at the $M$ and $R$ points soften at low temperatures.
+The three lowest phonon branches around the $R$ point exhibit imaginary frequencies in Fig. \ref{Fig3}~A, demonstrating that cubic CaSiO$_3$ is unstable at 400 K. Conversely, their frequencies are positive in Fig. \ref{Fig3}~B, indicating that the system is stable at 1000 K. This result is consistent with previous X-ray diffraction (XRD) measurements~\cite{KOMABAYASHI2007564,ono2004phase,kurashina2004phase}.} The lowest modes at the $M$ and $R$ points, shown in { Fig. \ref{Fig3}~C and F}, are characterized by the vibration of O atoms.

 \textbf{The use of compact matrices ensures the efficiency of this method, while the absence of approximations guarantees its accuracy.
 This paradigm is broadly applicable to other systems governed by their own quasiparticles.
 For example, in the case of magnons, compact matrices can be derived from spin trajectories calculated using the Landau-Lifshitz-Gilbert equation.
 Similarly, for electrons and holes, compact matrices or kernel functions can be extracted from time-dependent DFT results.
 The corresponding quasiparticles can then be systematically determined from these matrices or kernel functions.}